 The Master's seminar is part of the research phase in which the students work on a current topic in the field of physics of applied physics.
+The topic and methodology characterize the qualification profile of the study program in a special way.
 Possible areas of research are based on the main research areas of the Department of Physics and the special offer of the professors.
 Topics are e.g.applied solid state physics (magnetism, semiconductors, ...), nanomaterials and soft matter physics, energy science, experimental techniques in high energy physics (e.g. detector physics) and applied plasma physics.

 The Master's seminar is an induction to the area in which the students want to write their Master's thesis.
 It provides a deepening of the knowledge within the scope of a further professional specialization.
 The students get an overview of the current state of research in the selected topic area.

 After passing the Masters Seminar, students are able

 - to understand the current state of art of the research in a limited field of applied physics.

 - to evaluate the position of his intended Master's thesis in the field of research,

 - to analyse different methods from its research area and their possibilities (advantages and disadvantages).